 - It is important to get help as soon as possible if your marriage is lacking in sexual arousal, desire, and especially if the sex is non-existent.

 - Getting back into the groove can be awkward at first, but it’s important to take your time and to respect boundaries.
 Practicing “mindfulness” or “sensate focus” is key to initiate intimacy and for successful completion of couples therapy.

 How can porn addiction be identified?

-- The first step to recovery is to admit there’s a problem or out of control obsession with sex.
+- The first step to recovery is admitting there’s a problem or out of control obsession.

 - Porn addiction is not an official diagnosis recognized by the American Psychiatric Association.

 - Individuals addicted to pornography might be experiencing a behavioral addiction that relates to compulsion.

 - Depending on how porn is affecting an individual’s life, a sex therapist might consider individual, group or family counseling.
 This also includes relationship therapy with the partner or spouse.

 - Signs that a loved one is having problems with porn include: watching it at work or other inappropriate places, trying to cut back without success, and letting habits disrupt intimate relationships or sexual encounters in real life.